 The BUILD processing chains produce metadata adapted to the TRIPLE format that they can deposit on a delivery platform at regular periods to be defined in negotiation with platform stakeholders.
 This delivery platform is a communication interface between the BUILD-X chains and the TRIPLE pipeline.
 Processing chains wishing to deliver their metadata to TRIPLE, will be able to carry out a selection phase of their metadata on scientific, disciplinary, linguistic and legal criteria, called "scientific curation" in accordance with the recommendations of TRIPLE and following the criteria provided by OPERAS SAC.
 On this delivery platform, the metadata packets are exchanged on the principle of the push-pull model.
 In this process, the interaction between a supplier (a BUILD-X chain) and the event channel is "push", and between a consumer (TRIPLE) and the event channel is "pull".
 A supplier generates an event and passes it to the event channel.
 The channel does not transfer the event to registered consumers until consumers pull for the event data.
 In this process, both suppliers and consumers actively initiate the interaction with the channel and the event channel acts as a queue component.
-If suppliers and consumers operate at different rates, the channel may need an unbounded queue to store the events.
-If this is not practical, the channel may need to implement some dropping mechanism or blocking when the queue is full.
+If suppliers and consumers operate at different rates, the channel may need to implement some dropping mechanism or blocking when the queue is full.